Stealing Strangers' Stuff

 It All Adds Up

-Besides miscellaneous valuables, items stolen from people’s vehicles were the most lucrative types of larceny.
-Worth more than $54,000 every year, on average, commonly stolen items from cars and vehicles tended to include items like handguns and smartphones.
-Even with car insurance, having the full value of these items replaced isn’t guaranteed, and you have to take your deductible into account if your coverage does extend to break-ins and subsequent damage.
+Items stolen from vehicles remain one of the most costly categories of larceny.
+Worth over $54,000 annually on average, commonly stolen items from cars include catalytic converters, which have seen a dramatic surge in thefts.
+Even with car insurance, having the full value of these items replaced isn't guaranteed.
+You also have to take your deductible into account if your coverage does extend to break-ins and subsequent damage.

 Crimes from buildings – including homes and office spaces – accounted for nearly $46,000 in stolen property every month.
 When it comes to professional spaces, even politicians have been targeted.
-In 2016, a South Dakota senator’s office was broken into, with the thief running off with internal hard drives from the senator’s computers.
-In April 2017, six thieves coordinated a robbery from a Georgia Apple store on Easter, getting away with products worth thousands of dollars.
+Even congressional offices have been broken into, with thieves primarily targeting electronic equipment and data storage devices.

 Shoplifting (nearly $16,000) and auto accessories (more than $11,000) were both highly ranked for the cost of damages every month, on average, while bicycles added up to more than $4,500 a month in stolen property.